Last Updated on 30/11/2022 by Barney

 Your garden plants and vegetable garden will never reach their full potential if gardening on poor soil.

 Improving your soil health should be the number one priority in the gardening calendar.
 Once you have a soil that is easy to work with and is bursting with soil nutrients it is just a matter of a bit of yearly upkeep.

 As a professional gardener I have worked on all types of soil and nothing is more soul destroying than trying to plant 500 bulbs in a heavy clay soil or planting up a border with soil compaction.

 The holy grail of soil types is loam.
-A loam soil is fairly light in texture.
-It does not stick firmly together like clay soil.
-This is good for both drainage and oxygen around the roots of plants, loam soil still needs yearly improvement however, which we have described below.
+A loam soil is fairly light in texture as the soil particles do not stick firmly together like clay soil.
+This is good for both drainage and oxygen around the roots of plants.
+Loam soil still needs yearly improvement however, which we have described below.

 So, onto the nitty gritty.

 Covered in this article are the popular methods to improve soil quality, perfect for vegetable and plant growth.

 - Improving Sandy soil